 6. Rooftop Bars

 Bars and skyscrapers are both iconic parts of Chicago’s landscape.
 It only makes sense that combining them would be one of the best things to do in Chicago this summer, especially around sunset.
 Downtown spots like Roof and Vertigo Sky Lounge are always popular, but don’t forget the lower-key charms of Fountainhead out in Ravenswood.
-Here is TimeOut Chicago’s recent list of Best Rooftop Bars and another rooftop bar list from The Rooftop Guide.
+Here is TimeOut Chicago’s recent list of Best Rooftop Bars and both a rooftop bar list and a list of 8 great rooftop hotels from The Rooftop Guide.